xetsue/mc-tool/README.md

 # UUID Generations
-1. Key to Version 4 UUID Generation (Using Forward Path) The process involved uses deterministic algorithm, meaning the same key will always produces the same UUID in an order of 3 stages and relying on modular arithmetic and character-to-byte mapping.
+1. Key to Version 4 UUID Generation (Using Forward Path) The process involved uses deterministic algorithm, meaning the same key will always produces the same UUID in an order of 3 stages.
+Multiple phase that include modular arithmetic and character-to-byte mapping.
 ---
  I. Buffer Expansion (Deterministic Padding)
 When a submitted key is shorter <16 characters, the system expands it using a linear congruential logic to ensure enough entropy for a 32-character hex string.